 Overall, I really like the OutStorm.
 It has some heavy duty features as well as some techy features you can play around with.
 The option to choose the battery and tires you need is a great feature, plus the mile rating on the battery is pretty accurate.

 330 Pound Capacity Electric Scooter

-I find the D4 NanRobot to be a good mid ground level for people wanting to take there scooters to the next level.
-Every thing about the NanRobot says to me its designed for the entry to mid level enthusiasts.
+I find the D4 NanRobot to be a good mid-ground level for people wanting to take their scooters to the next level.
+Everything about the NanRobot says to me it’s designed for the entry to mid level enthusiasts.

 From the performance, power to the price, the NanRobot seems as tho it is right smack bang in the middle.
 Not too powerful, yet not so weak that it can’t take on hills.
 Just the right amount of everything to make it appeal to the majority of people on the market.

 The 10 inch deck is a great addition to the 330 pound weight capacity.
 It allows the bigger riders to stand up comfortably.
 The weight capacity itself is rather high, but obviously not as high as the above models.